JonasHe46/Webshop-School/README.md

 Here is a small overview of my website. :slightly_smiling_face:

 - [x] All functions work rudimentarily
+- [ ] Improve little things in the design
 - [ ] better way to check login and logout
 - [ ] no more PHP and mysql
 - [ ] Python Rest APi